Gruesome medieval remedies revealed in resurfaced manuscripts – KION546

 The recipes typically comprise of a short series of simple instructions, similar to a modern-day prescription or cookery book.

-In the texts, there are common ingredients that we are familiar with today, such as herbs including sage, rosemary, thyme, and mint, as well as spices such as cumin, pepper, and ginger.
+In the texts, there are common ingredients that we are familiar with today, including herbs like sage, rosemary, thyme and mint, as well as spices such as cumin, pepper and ginger.

 However, there are also some questionable ones, particularly those deriving from animals.